algorithmiaio/dev-center/_pages/tutorials/sample-apps/ios.md

 Let's make a few changes, to get a feel for how we can use different APIs inside our app.
 The simplest change we can make is to alter which filter we'll be using: inside `processImage()`, change `"filterName": "space_pizza"` to `"filterName": "colorful_blocks"`.
 Now re-run the app and filter another photo... you should get a very different-looking result.

-Next, peek at Algorithmia's [ColorfulImageColorization](https://algorithmia.com/algorithms/deeplearning/ColorfulImageColorization) and [Saliency Detection (SalNet)](https://algorithmia.com/algorithms/deeplearning/SalNet) algorithms.
-Note that both of these algorithms take an image URI and return and image URI, just like DeepFilter.
-However, they do different things: ColorfulImageColorization can be used to auto-colorize greyscale images, while SalNet generates a heatmap of the most important parts of your image.
+Next, peek at Algorithmia's [Saliency Detection (SalNet)](https://algorithmia.com/algorithms/deeplearning/SalNet) algorithm.
+Just like DeepFilter, it takes in an image URI, and returns an image URI.
+However, it performs a different function: instead of applying an artistic filter, SalNet generates a heatmap of the most important (salient) parts of your image.

-Inside `processImage`, remove the line `"filterName": "colorful_blocks"`, and the preceding comma.
-Then, change `"images": [file.toDataURI()]` to `"image": file.toDataURI()`, and `"savePaths": [resultPath]` to `"location": resultPath` (since these new algorithms take only a single input, not an array, and have slightly different parameter names).
+SalNet doesn't require a filter to be specified, takes only a single input (not an array), and has slightly different parameter names -- so we need to adjust `param` to match its expectations.
+Inside `processImage`, remove the line `"filterName": "colorful_blocks"` and the preceding comma.
+Then, change `"images": [file.toDataURI()]` to `"image": file.toDataURI()`, and `"savePaths": [resultPath]` to `"location": resultPath`.

+Lastly, replace `"algo://deeplearning/DeepFilter"` with `"algo://deeplearning/SalNet"`:

+{% highlight swift lineanchors %}
+    func processImage(file:AlgoDataFile) {
+        let param:[String:Any] = [
+            "image": file.toDataURI(),
+            "location": resultPath
+        ]

+        // Process with DeepFilter algorithm
+        self.client.algo(algoUri: "algo://deeplearning/SalNet").pipe(json: param, completion: { (response, error) in
+            if let error = error {
+                print(error)
+                self.display(error: error)
+                return
+            }
+            self.downloadOutput(file: self.client.file(self.resultPath))
+        })
+    }
+{% endhighlight %}

-Lastly, replace `"algo://deeplearning/DeepFilter"` with either `"algo://deeplearning/ColorfulImageColorization?timeout=3000"` or `"algo://deeplearning/SalNet"`, and try re-running the app.
-Depending on which you selected, you should either get an image with false color added, or one which highlights the most salient features of the original.
-Note the addition of `?timeout=3000` to the colorization call: since this algorithm can take a long time to run on large images, we've specified that it should be [allowed to run](http://docs.algorithmia.com/?swift#query-parameters) for up to 3000 seconds (50 minutes).
+Try re-running the app.
+You should get back an image which highlights the most salient features of the original.

 ## Next Steps